Separating Path Systems for the Complete Graph: Introduction

 In \cite{F-R et al} the authors find bounds on $f(G)$ for a selection of graphs $G$ including trees and certain random graphs.
 They also ask about the case where $G$ is the complete graph on $n$ vertices, that is to determine the exact value of $f(K_n)$.
 The current best known bounds are

+The lower bound comes from a simple counting argument found in \cite{F-R et al}, the upper bound is a direct consequence of a result in \cite{B et al}.

+We note that the version of the problem we are considering (and which was the subject of \cite{F-R et al}) is sometimes called `weak separation'.
+The case where we have a family $\mathcal{F}$ with $F,F' \in \mathcal{F}$ where $x \in F$, $y \notin F$ and $y \in F'$, $x \notin F'$ for all unordered distinct $x,y \in [n]$, is called a `strongly separating' system.
+Clearly, if a family of paths strongly separates every pair, then it also weakly separates all pairs, and hence upper bounds for the strong variation also upper bound the weak.

+In \cite{B et al} the authors use a probabilistic argument to give an upper bound of $f'(K_n)\leq 2n+4$, where $f'(G)$ is the strong analogue of $f(G)$.
+Because any strongly separating system is also inherently a weak separating system, and therefore $f(G) \leq f'(G)$ for any graph $G$, this means we have $f(K_n)\leq 2n+4$.
+We know of no explicit work towards determining an upper bound for $f(K_n)$ in the weak setting.

+The main idea used in the probabilistic upper bound in \cite{B et al} is to use a covering of all the edges of $K_n$ with $\frac{n}{2}$ edge-disjoint paths, and analyse the family of paths made up of four random isomorphic copies of this covering.
+The use of edge-disjoint paths forces the notion of separation to be equivalent to edges not appearing in the same path in one copy of the covering, this is the case regardless of the type of separation.
+Therefore any weakly separating system generated by this method is automatically strongly separating.
+For this reason, attempting to adapt the argument of \cite{B et al} to the weak setting can give no improvement in the bound.

+Understanding separating path systems of the complete graph is not only important as complete graphs are an interesting and natural class of graph, but also because (in the weak case) $K_n$ has the highest lower bound known for any graph.
+This means that complete graphs are a good candidate for an extremal graph for this problem, that is, the graph on $n$ vertices which requires the largest separating path system.

-The upper bound here is a non-constructive result from \cite{B et al} and the lower bound a simple counting argument found in \cite{F-R et al}.
-The aim of this paper is to investigate the properties of separating path systems of $K_n$, and provide a construction which improves the upper bound. \begin{thm} For $n \geq 44$, there exists a separating path system for $K_n$ with size at most
+The aim of this paper is to investigate the properties of separating path systems of $K_n$, and provide a construction which giving the following upper bound. \begin{thm} For $n \geq 44$, there exists a separating path system for $K_n$ with size at most

 \end{thm}

 A key tool for our methods is the notion of Generator Paths, a special path in $K_n$ with nice properties that allow us to create a separating path system by taking only rotated copies of the generator.
 We show that existence of such a path gives rise to a separating path system of size $n$.
 We define these special paths and show that they exist for small values of $n$ as well as all prime values of $n$.
 This gives the following results. \begin{prop} For all $n\leq 20$ we have that $f(K_n)\leq n$. \end{prop} \begin{thm} Let $p$ be an odd prime, then we have $f(K_p) \leq p$ and $f(K_{p+1}) \leq p+1$. \end{thm} Our general upper bound (Theorem \ref{upper bound}) comes from constructing an approximate version of this special Generator Path, and correcting any problems with a small number of additional paths.
 The bulk of the work is in finding this approximation path, which is the content of Section \ref{sec: P construction}.